 The project is located approx. 10km from the Baltic Sea, where PGE holds three location permits for the construction of offshore wind farms with a total capacity of 3.5 GW.
 PGE Group’s “Lotnisko” wind farm with a capacity of approx. 100 MW and the potential to add a further 140 MW, including large-scale PV farms, is situated some 30km from ESP Żarnowiec and the planned energy storage system.

 All of these PGE Group assets will be connected to the National Power System through the 400/110 kV substation Żarnowiec located some 2km from ESP Żarnowiec and BESS and the 400 kV substation Choczewo, which is being built for offshore wind farm purposes in the vicinity (approx. 15-20km) of the Żarnowiec substation.
 Connecting these units within one area of the National Power System will make it possible to integrate green electricity produced by these assets and will enhance their flexibility and controllability.

 The potential of the planned hybrid system may also prove to be helpful in increasing the energy security of Poland and the Baltic states.
 It will also increase the competitiveness of energy markets and the synchronisation of the energy systems of Lithuania, Latvia and Estonia with the system of continental Europe through the Harmony Link project, which is an interconnector for the exchange of electricity between Lithuania and Poland.

 With this connection, Lithuania’s electricity system will be linked to the Polish system via a 330-kilometre-long submarine cable between the Żarnowiec substation in Poland and the Dorbian substation in Lithuania.

-Work on the project is progressing as planned.
 The scale, functionality, location and importance of this project for the National Power System and the development of renewable energy sources makes it possible to state that it is an innovative project not only on a national scale but also in Europe.